Western Canadian Select: Overview

-WCS's influence over the crude oil market extends beyond the production of these four corporate giants, as the price of other Canadian crude blends produced locally are also based on the price of the benchmark, WCS, according to NE2, a brokerage and exchange company that handles approximately 38 percent of western Canadian oil production.
+WCS's influence over the crude oil market extends beyond the production of these three corporate giants, as the price of other Canadian crude blends produced locally are also based on the price of the benchmark, WCS, according to NE2, a brokerage and exchange company that handles approximately 38 percent of western Canadian oil production.

 The calculation of the price of WCS is complex.
 Because WCS is a lower quality heavy crude oil and is also farther from the major oil markets in the United States, its price is calculated based on a discount to West Texas Intermediate (WTI)—a sweeter, lighter oil, which is produced in the heart of the oil markets regions.
 WTI is the benchmark price of oil in North America.
 The price of WTI changes from day to day but actual commodities trading market for crude oil is based on contract prices, not a daily price.
 The WCS discount on a futures contract for a two-month period is based on the average price of all WTI contracts in the most recent month prior to the WCS contract agreement.